 Honey bees are managed and used to pollinate over 100 crops grown commercially in the United States.
 While many hobbyist beekeepers manage bee colonies, commercial beekeepers provide the majority of pollination services to the agriculture sector.
-At least 10 states—California, Delaware, Hawaii, Idaho, Iowa, Montana, New Jersey, Oregon, Virginia and Washington—have enacted legislation in recent years to support beekeepers (also called apiarists) and the beekeeping industry.
+At least 11 states—California, Delaware, Hawaii, Idaho, Iowa, Montana, New Jersey, Oregon, Vermont, Virginia and Washington—have enacted legislation in recent years to support and regulate beekeepers (also called apiarists) and the beekeeping industry.

 Examples of enacted legislation:

 - California (AB 450- 2019): Makes changes to provisions on relocating apiaries, imposing a 72-hour deadline to provide notice of relocation of an apiary within a county.